nexills/Location_Searcher/README.md

 # Location_Searcher
 Planned features:
 - current weather display
-- display climate
+- timezone and timezone converter
-- display currency
+- currency display and currency converter
-- search for flights
+- country information

 # API Used
 Used for searching location and geocoding